tensorflow/mlir/g3doc/Dialects/Standard.md

 %x = ceilf %y : tensor<4x?xf8>
 ```

-The `ceilf` operation takes one operand and returns one result of the same type.
+The `ceilf` operation computes the ceiling of a given value.
+It takes one
+operand and returns one result of the same type.
+This type may be a float
-This type may be a float scalar type, a vector whose element type is float, or a
+scalar type, a vector whose element type is float, or a tensor of floats.
+It
-tensor of floats.
-It has no standard attributes.
+has no standard attributes.

 ### 'cos' operation